ajilichayma/aws_solutions_architect_notes/README.md

         - The EC2 instances are hosting the containers.
         - On the EC2 instances, we will have the container runtime so that containers can run.
     - We will have also an ECS agent, for the controll plane to communicate with each individual EC2 instance and to manage them.
-    - you have to manage the EC2 instances ( EC2 fleet ) & join them to the ECS cluster.
+    - you have to manage the EC2 instances ( compute fleet ) & join them to the ECS cluster.
     - When launching a new container, make sure you have enough ressources for it.
     - you have to manage the O.S, the Runtime and the ECS agent on the EC2 instances
 #### AWS Fargates: